blackbaud/sky-api-docs/content/docs/addins/index.md

 # {{ name }}

 <bb-alert bb-alert-type="info"><strong>Important!</strong> This content is a preview of an upcoming capability for SKY API.
-Limited to beta participants, add-ins are coming soon to the SKY API developer portal.
+Limited to beta participants, add-ins are coming soon to the SKY API Developer Portal.
 If you are interested in more info about add-ins, contact... </bb-alert>

 To customize and extend the capabilities of Blackbaud applications, 3rd-party customers, partners, and developers can create **add-ins** through their registered SKY API applications.
 Add-ins are associated with pre-defined “extension points” in the system – extension points represent the specific areas within the Blackbaud application user interface (UI) that support being customized.
 Currently, our first implementation of add-ins enable you to extend the functionality of our applications via external web apps running in an iframe on the page.
 This implmentation means that developers can choose **any** language, tools, or tech stack for their add-in(s).
 As such, add-ins require no plugin DLLs to deploy in Hosting, no specs to load, no schema changes required, and developers can release enhancements to their add-in(s) at their own discretion and on their own timeframes.